realguyman/totally_lit/README.md

 ### ❗ Compatibility

-Should work with most mods if not all mods that don't modify torches, lanterns, campfires, candles, and jack O' lanterns in an intrusive way.
+Should work with most mods if not all mods that don't modify torches, lanterns, campfires, candles, and jack o' lanterns in an intrusive way.

 - [x] [Quilt](https://quiltmc.org/)
 - [x] [Lithium](https://modrinth.com/mods/lithium)